Movement as an Emotional Catalyst

 The Audience’s Role

-The beauty of movement as an emotional catalyst is that it invites interpretation.
 Each audience member brings their own experiences and emotions, finding personal meaning in the performance.
 A single gesture might evoke nostalgia in one viewer, sadness in another, and hope in yet another.

 This shared yet individual experience is what makes movement so profound.
 It connects us, even as it allows us to feel uniquely seen.